• Skip to primary navigation

 Is the Keys to the Kingdom tour worth it?

 I think the Keys to the Kingdom tour is definitely worth it for the ultimate fan of Disney parks.
-It is not a tour for those at the Walt Disney World resort for the first time, as it takes you to the backstage areas and reveals some of many of the secret locations of the parks.
+It is not a tour for those at the Walt Disney World resort for the first time, as it takes you to the backstage areas.
+The tour reveals many of the secret locations of the parks.
 For those that love Disney history, want to see the underground service tunnels of the cast members, and the parade floats and parade route, you will have a great time on this tour.

 How much does the Keys to the Kingdom tour cost?

 The price of this tour currently costs $114 per person plus tax.
-Tour groups leave throughout the day from the Town Square Theater at the Magic Kingdom, near the front of the park and the train station.
+Tour groups leave throughout the day from the Town Square Theater at the Magic Kingdom.
+The theater is located near the front of the park and the train station.
 Check the start time for your tour, as various tour groups leave at different times during the day.
-As you select your tour time, be sure to take into account the amount of time it will take you to arrive at the park, go through security and enter Magic Kingdom.
+As you select your tour time, be sure to take into account the amount of time it will take you to arrive at the park.
+Include the time it takes to go through security and enter Magic Kingdom.

 Annual passholders and Disney Vacation Club Members do receive a 15% discount.
 Your tour does include your lunch.